immmdreza/ModernTelegramBot/README.md

 the package is for c# and **.Net Core 3.1 and higher **

 ## Installation
-You can install this package using GitHub that is avaliable in this repo

-The package is also available at nuget.org:
+The package is available at nuget.org:
 _https://www.nuget.org/packages/ModernTelegramBot/_

 ## Usage